HardiRakholiya/ANN-Playground/README.md

 # Classification of Default DataSet
-you can press the step button to perform each epoch one by one, or press the play button to run them quickly.The classification results are displayed in real-time on the graph.
+You can press the step button to perform each epoch one by one, or press the play button to run them quickly.
+The classification results are displayed in real-time on the graph.
 Hover to view weights and biases.
 Red and blue links represent negative and positive weights respectively, with link width indicating the weight's value.

 ![Classify Default](https://github.com/HardiRakholiya/ANN-Playground/assets/132381945/752f5ed1-4b30-410b-9245-012beb62f3b6)